 Man Utd – Newcastle

 As pressure continues to build on Man Utd manager Jose Mourinho The Special One will be hoping to take advantage of a home tie against one of the weaker sides in the group.
 The Red Devils are 10th in the table and have won only two of their last five, three of their first seven.

 The locals followed a disappointing draw with Wolves at Old Trafford with a hurtful 3-1 reverse away to West Ham last Saturday.
 Defeat at the London Stadium came on the back of a jaw-dropping exit from the League Cup, knocked out by Derby County on penalties after a 2-2 draw.
 It’s little wonder fans have had enough of Mourinho’s misfiring high-earners.

 Woeful Start for Toon Army

-Newcastle are in a similar situation but are much further down the pecking order and fans don’t appear to be blaming coach Rafa Benitez, just yet.
+Newcastle is in a similar situation but is much further down the pecking order and fans don’t appear to be blaming coach Rafa Benitez, just yet.
 The Toon Army have had to endure a woeful start, failing to win, drawing two and losing five.
 They’ve scored four goals and conceded 10.

 Red Devils Available at a Nice Price